kirsirinnesalo/elm-autolaskuri/README.md

 _Autolaskuri_ is a Finnish word for car counter.
 It is a training project to familiarize myself with Elm language.

-Idea is to calculate oncoming different vehicles: sedans, trucks, motorcycles, etc...
+Idea is to count oncoming different vehicles: sedans, trucks, motorcycles, etc...

-A new counter should be easily added, counter cannot get negative.
+* counter cannot get negative
+* editing counters (add, remove, change name)

 ## Backend